 Find out what to look out for in a cat sitter in this Cat in a Flat blog.

 What are the advantages of hiring a cat sitter?

 - Cats are cared for in the comfort of their own home.
 Leaving your cat in the place they know and love means you’ll return to a relaxed and happy furry friend.

 - Cat sitting means no worries about drop off and pick up times or getting Mr Whiskers into his cat carrier.

 - Cat sitting is flexible.
 You can ask your sitter to help out around your house by collecting your post or watering your plants.

-- Cat sitters expect you to brief them on your cat and home before you go away, so they know precisely how to care for your kitty.
+- Cat sitters expect you to brief them on your cat and home before you go away.
+This means that cat sitters know precisely how to care for your kitty.